siekmeierpaul/Project2-Group12/README.md

     * Import the .csv's to their corresponding tables

 2. Make a config.py with your postgres info, this is used for the flask server
-    * variables are "username" and "password"
+    * Variables are "username" and "password"